node-red/node-red.github.io/docs/getting-started/beaglebone.md

     sudo apt update && sudo apt full-upgrade

+Currently, Debian (10) Buster is only available as an SD card image.
+If flashing the image to the eMMC is desired, the line

+    cmdline=init=/opt/scripts/tools/eMMC/init-eMMC-flasher-v3.sh

+should be uncommented in the /boot/uEnv.txt file.
+The image can then be flashed to the eMMC like any 'flasher' image on the BeagleBoard website.

 All the 4GB images for BeagleBone boards already have Node-RED pre-installed and set to auto-start, so you can just boot and point your browser at your BeagleBone, port 1880.